 Mobile home insurance

 If you own a mobile home or static caravan that you use yourself – or rent out – you’ll need to make sure it’s adequately insured.
-That way, in the event of a fire, flood or robbery, you can rest assured that you’ll be covered.
+That way, if a fire, flood or break-in happens, you can rest assured that you’ll be covered.
 You can also get public liability cover if you rent it out.